 Thank you to everyone who helped make the 2018-2019 Stewardship Saturday season a success!
 Please check back in autumn of 2019 for more!

 Become a volunteer partner

-Are you a local restaurant or café?
-Donate coffee, tea, pastry or other snacks to feed our volunteer crews!
+If you are interested in supporting these restoration efforts and events financially or by providing food for volunteers let us know!
 The Council is an IRS recognized non-profit organization.
 Contact Kirk Fatland for more information or call (503) 281-1132.